franciscobrenner/franciscobrenner/README.md

 Motivated and enthusiastic Student.
 Seeking to use my knowledge of Marketing and my Communication Skills to be an effective addition to any team.
 Dedicated, hardworking, and committed to becoming a dependable and valuable team member.

-- 👀 I’m interested in becoming a Fullstack developer, currently learning HTML, CSS and Javascript.
+- 👀 I’m on my way to become a Fullstack developer, currently learning HTML, CSS and Javascript.

 - 🚀 I’m a student in Rocketseat's Explorer program, focused on Reactjs and Nodejs.